chinamike65/hugo-tuolesi/content/book4/book4en.md

 135

-Arahants such as Sariputra and Muggallana are currently in Nirvana without remainder.
+Arhats such as Sariputra and Muggallana are currently in Nirvana without remainder.

 Specifically, after passing away, the soul is separated from the body, and the body and body are destroyed.